sjackman/uniqtag-paper/UniqTag.md

 UniqTag spanned the junction.

-Importantly and in contrast, unlike naming the genes after the genomic contigs or scaffolds in which they are found, changing the order of the genes in a genome assembly has no effect on the UniqTag *k*-mers of those genes.
+Importantly and in contrast, unlike naming the genes after the genomic contigs or scaffolds in which they are found, changing the names or the order of the sequences in a genome assembly has no effect on the UniqTag *k*-mers of those genes.

 Results
 ================================================================================

-To demonstrate the stability and utility of UniqTag, we assigned identifiers to the genes of nine builds of the Ensembl human genome [[5][flicek2013ensembl]] spanning seven years and two major genome assemblies, NCBI36 up to build 54 and GRCh37 afterward.
+To demonstrate the stability and utility of UniqTag, we assigned identifiers to the genes of nine builds of the Ensembl human genome [[5][flicek2013ensembl]] (every fifth build from 40 through 70 and build 74, all compared to build 75) spanning seven years and two major genome assemblies (NCBI36 up to build 54 and GRCh37 afterward).
 An identifier of nine peptides ($k=9$) was assigned to the first protein sequence, that with the smallest Ensembl protein (ENSP) accession number, of each gene.
 The number of common UniqTag identifiers between older builds from build 40 on and build 75 is shown in Figure&nbsp;1.
 Also shown is